Enter Highway Number(s)

 Starting in mid-December 2017, new temporary lanes were added on two portions of northbound and southbound I-5.
 The temporary bypass lanes allow the remaining lanes in each direction to stay open during construction, allowing drivers the option to travel away from the work zone.

-On northbound I-5, one of four lanes is shifted to what is normally the inner southbound shoulder near Valencia Boulevard, and then returns to the northbound side near Rye Canyon Road.
+On northbound I-5, one of four lanes is shifted to what is normally the inner southbound shoulder near Magic Mountain Parkway, and then returns to the northbound side north of Hasley Canyon Road.
+Currently, paving operation is ongoing.

-On southbound I-5, one of four lanes is shifted to what is normally the inner northbound shoulder near Lake Hughes Road, and then returns to the southbound side near Hasley Canyon Road.
+On southbound I-5, one of four lanes is shifted to what is normally the inner northbound shoulder near Rye Canyon Road, and then returns to the southbound side near Lyons Avenue/Pico Canyon.
+Currently, paving removal operation is ongoing.

 The work area is protected by K-rails, and the split lanes will run for less than a mile.